parisepigenetics/RASflow_EDC/README.md

 ## Transfer your data
 Once your project is created you can access it at `/shared/projects/YourProjectName`.
 This is where you should transfer your data before doing your analysis.

-### Fastq names
+### FASTQ names
-The workflow is expecting gzip compressed fastq files with names formatted as
+The workflow is expecting gzip-compressed FASTQ files with names formatted as
 - SampleName_R1.fastq.gz and SampleName_R2.fastq.gz for pair-end data,
 - SampleName.fastq.gz for single-end data.

 It is recommended to check the md5sum for big files.
-If your raw fastq files are on your computer in `PathTo/RNAseqProject/Fastq/`, you can type in a terminal:
+If your raw FASTQ files are on your computer in `PathTo/RNAseqProject/Fastq/`, you can type in a terminal:
 ```
 You@YourComputer:~$ cd PathTo/RNAseqProject
 You@YourComputer:~/PathTo/RNAseqProject$ md5sum Fastq/* > Fastq/fastq.md5